 The Bucket Book emerged as a way of organizing and sequencing the activities and materials that I use each day in class.
 The Bucket Book takes music seriously and focuses on quality music.
 There are no gimmicks or filler.
 This blog will augment the book with videos, resources, and musical examples and to generally chronicle what is going on in my music classes that use bucket drumming.

-The Bucket Book will be published by Alfred Music Publishing on October 5th, 2014.
+The Bucket Book will be published by Alfred Music Publishing in October 2014.